 Transferring Into Speech-Language Pathology

-Students from within Ithaca College, as well as those transferring from other institutions, can typically transfer into the SLPA program before the start of classes in the fall semester of their sophomore year and proceed through the typical course sequence, graduating after completing three years of study within the SLPA program (sophomore year, junior year, senior year).
+Undergraduate students from within Ithaca College, as well as those transferring from other institutions, can typically transfer into the undergraduate SLPA program before the start of classes in the fall semester of their sophomore year and proceed through the typical course sequence, graduating after completing three years of study within the SLPA program (sophomore year, junior year, senior year).
 It is recommended that students transfer into the SLPA program at the beginning of the sophomore year in order to graduate on schedule.

 Students entering the program after the beginning of the sophomore year may be required to complete an additional semester or an additional year of study.